Media pack and FAQs

 What services are provided?

 Our first focus is on housing.
-We have adopted the Housing First approach which places the priority on finding a person a home first, and then addressing the issues or reasons why they have become homeless.
-The People's Project was the first organisation in New Zealand to successfully adapt the international Housing First approach for the unique New Zealand context.
+We have adopted the Housing First approach which places priority on finding a person a home first, and then addressing the issues or reasons why they have become homeless.
+The People’s Project in Hamilton was the first organisation in New Zealand to successfully adapt the international Housing First approach for the unique New Zealand context.

 The People’s Project office is NOT a drop-in centre for homeless people.
-It is a central hub where the many different agencies work together with the homeless to connect and reconnect them with accommodation, income, budgeting, health, employment and tenancy support - and any of the community services they may need to help them live independently.
+It is a central hub where agencies can work together with the homeless to connect and reconnect them with accommodation, income, budgeting, health, employment and tenancy support – and any of the community services they may need to help them live independently.

 What is the Housing First model?